Introducing the Black Craftspeople Digital Archive Team

 Dr. Tiffany Momon

-BCDA Founder and Director
+BCDA Founder and Co-Director

 Dr. Torren Gatson

 Gatson is an Assistant Professor in the Department of History at the University of North Carolina Greensboro.
-He is a trained public historian and scholar of US and Southern History with an emphasis in nineteenth and twentieth-century African American built environments
+He is a trained public historian and scholar of US and Southern History with an emphasis in nineteenth and twentieth-century African American built environments.

 Hensley is a PhD student in Middle Tennessee State University’s Public History Program.
 She also serves as a graduate research assistant for the MTSU Center for Historic Preservation, working on various urban-based projects across Tennessee, North Carolina, and Alabama.
 Her research analyzes the relationship between housing discrimination and gentrification in Nashville and the New South.
+Hensley serves as the research lead for Tennessee.

 Brooks is a digital humanities contractor and Mellon Foundation Assistant Curator at the North Carolina Museum of Art.
 She is a trained digital scholar, with an emphasis on disseminating African American cultural heritage using multi-modal technologies.
 Her work centers on creating public products that reflect African American influence and innovation.